-Are you about to qualify for Medicare Oklahoma, or are you considering Medicare plans in Oklahoma?
-Medicare, the federal health insurance program, regulates premiums and helps people over age 65 access quality healthcare services.
+Are you about to qualify for Medicare and are considering your plan options in Oklahoma?
+Medicare, the federal health insurance program, regulates premiums and helps people age 65 and over access quality healthcare services.

 Read on to learn about your options in Oklahoma.

 Medicare is divided into several parts, each providing a different level of care.
 Even if you’re automatically enrolled in Medicare Part A when you turn age 65, you’ll still need to manually enroll in other parts of Medicare Oklahoma.

 Medicare Part B covers other medical expenses not covered under Part A. It covers up to 80 percent of the following services: